 The United States must be committed to creating an energy policy that allows us to be independent from foreign sources, bring down costs for all Americans, and invest in new alternative energy technologies, all while fighting climate change.

 In order to protect consumers from skyrocketing energy prices that are crippling many businesses in the Puget Sound region, we must implement policies that will make our energy sources more reliable and diverse.

 Traditional fossil-fuel energy sources like natural gas, oil, and coal are in limited supply and must be used wisely.
 With that in mind, we must embrace the use of alternative, renewable energy sources and promote efficient use of our current sources.
 Wind and solar power, once thought to impractical on a mass-scale, have become increasingly cost-competitive with fossil fuels.
-We need to encourage greater research and development so that we might use these clean and renewable energy sources.
-Fuel cells, geothermal energy, and bio-fuels are just a few of the energy technologies that should be developed for further use in order to get us back to a more self-sustainable America.
+We need to encourage greater research and development so that we can use these clean and renewable energy sources, as well as fuel cells, geothermal energy, and bio-fuels, to create a more self-sustainable America.

 Not only will embracing new energy technology make our economy flourish and our environment cleaner, but it will also allow America to once again be a world leader in energy innovation.
 Instead of relying on oil imports from foreign sources we can develop and export the fuel cells, solar panels, smart grid infrastructure, and other innovative technologies that will continue to create good American jobs and help the rest of the world develop cleaner, healthier, and more sustainable sources of energy.